DanielBMarkham/Info-Ops/manuscript/chapter3.md

 [^3-1]: Friends who are linguists, I understand that I'm painting with a really broad brush here.
 It's an effort to keep the narrative simple and moving along.
 Sapir-Whorf never proposed their "hypothesis" Chomsky's ideas are being butchered and he wasn't the first to propose the structuralism of a universal grammar.
 I am very sorry about having to skim over many of these important details.

 Sapir, Whorf, and Chomsky were linguists.
 These are people who study languages.
 It's a relatively new science.
-The general study of languages, of course, has been going on forver.
+The general study of languages, of course, has been going on forever.
 Studying how all the different languages have similarities and differences started happening only in the last 150 years or so.

 There are a ton of interesting debates going on in linguistics, but the big one in the movie concerns the Sapir-Whorf hypothesis and linguistic structuralism, probably best-expressed in Chomsky's "Syntactic Structures"[^3-2]